 McConks menu logo

 Paddleboarding in autumn and winter presents additional challenges due to colder water temperatures and the potential for hypothermia.
-To stay safe while paddleboarding in winter conditions, consider the following top tips:

 1. Dress Appropriately: Wear a wetsuit or drysuit designed for cold water.
 Layering is key; use insulating layers underneath your wetsuit or drysuit.
 Neoprene gloves, booties, and a neoprene hood can also help keep you warm.